Made in Preston and the surrounding area

 shopping in Preston

-Friargate is the second main shopping street and has shops on its full length.
+Friargate is the second main shopping street and has shops on mosti of its length.
 The main ones are near the Fishergate end.
-Oddbins, Cotswold and a lot more.
-The shops beyond the Ring Road are generally smaller with a couple of decent furnishing shops.
+The shops beyond the Ring Road are generally smaller.

 The covered market, notable for it's Victorian large area of unsupported roof, has stalls several days a week and next to it is the Market Building with food, meat and fish.